Collin Kelly and Jackson Lanzing: 2014–2020

-Kelly and Lanzing met and became friends when they both went to USC, bonding over comics.
+Kelly and Lanzing met and became friends when they both went to USC to study film, bonding over comics.
 Per Kelly: "Comics let us write stories — stories weirder and more wonderful than Hollywood would ever dream of green-lighting — and then within six months, they can be on the shelves.
-In comics, you can actually tell stories that people can READ; for a writer, that’s the first step towards happiness."
+In comics, you can actually tell stories that people can READ; for a writer, that's the first step towards happiness."
 Their first script together was "a Samurai vs. Feral Monster movie called Sundown."
 Their first major comic writing credit was a 2014 four-issue mini-series with Boom!
 Studios called Hacktivist, where they collaborated with Alyssa Milano and artist Marcus To.
 They followed that up with a six-issue sequel.

 In 2016, they got their first writing job for DC Comics, where they wrote issues of Batman and Robin Eternal, and then took over writing Grayson from Tom King and Tim Seeley.
 Their first creator-owned series, published in 2016 through Boom!
 Studios, was Joyride, where they teamed up again with artist Marcus To to tell the story of some disaffected teenagers who steal a spaceship, which AiPT called a "space epic with a punk-rock attitude."
 The book lasted twelve issues and they followed it up with Zojaquan, published in 2017 through Vault Comics, a fantasy comic about a woman who wakes up on a primordial world.

 In 2016, Lanzing became the gamemaster for the actual play series VAST which premiered on the Alpha streaming service by Legendary Digital Networks and Kelly appeared as a player in the series.
 In 2017, the second season streamed on Geek & Sundry's Twitch channel.
 They were the lead writers and executive producers for Kings of Atlantis (2017), the "first-ever animated kids series from YouTube Originals."